 Now, let us take another example.
 Here, you are highly interested in stock market and you give plenty of time for your investment.
-Then, you fall in the category of an active investor.
+Then, you fall into the category of an active investor.

 This is based on your inclination towards the market.
 Some people are highly interested in stock market and prefer to give all their free time in analyzing the stock market.
 Then they are actively involved.

 There is also a third possibility based on the preference.
 Suppose you like to party in your free time.
-Nevertheless, during the party you also like to discuss about the prices of the stocks and its trends with your friends.
-In this case you are again somewhere between an active and a passive investor.
+Nevertheless, during the party, you also like to discuss the prices of the stocks and its trends with your friends.
+In this case, you are again somewhere between an active and a passive investor.

 Tags: What kind of Investor you are, active vs passive investors, What kind of Investor you are active or passive, different kinds of investors